p3r7/librarian/DEV_GUIDE.md

 you should us the *class-based* format when havin to deal with:
 - `sysex`
-- a device exposing multiple voices other different channels (bastl microGranny, nord drum, waldorf Q...)
+- a device exposing multiple voices over different channels (bastl microGranny, nord drum, waldorf Q...)
-- multi-algorythm (different params depending on current PGM algorythm)
+- multi-algorithm (different params depending on current PGM algorythm)

 #### *simple* format